-Once the DEVICE-TYPE negotiation has successfully completed (i.e, when the client receives the DEVICE-TYPE IS command), the client should initiate the FUNCTIONS negotiation by sending the \.
-FUNCTIONS REQUEST command to the server.
+Once the DEVICE-TYPE negotiation has successfully completed (i.e, when the client receives a DEVICE-TYPE IS command that is acceptable), the client must initiate the FUNCTIONS negotiation by sending the FUNCTIONS REQUEST command to the server.
 After this initial REQUEST command, both sides are free to transmit FUNCTIONS REQUEST and FUNCTIONS IS commands as needed.